DSpace-Labs/DSpace7RestTutorial/walkthrough/get-communities.md

 ```
 Query for all items and load only a single page of items.

-NOTE: &rarr; We will trace the findAll method in a later section.
+NOTE: Code &rarr; We will trace the findAll method in a later section.

 repository::wrapResource is a Java 8 lambda function.

-NOTE: &rarr; We will trace repository::wrapResource in a later section.
+NOTE: Code &rarr; We will trace repository::wrapResource in a later section.
 ```
   Page<DSpaceResource<T>> resources;
   try {